h5bp/Front-end-Developer-Interview-Questions/README.md

 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+* What is the difference between having method inside a constructor function and a prototype?
+Which one is the best?
 ####[[⬆]](#toc) <a name='jquery'>jQuery Questions:</a>

 * Explain "chaining".